imperial-qore/MetaNet/README.md

 # Details and motivation

+As initially, the model wont predict optimal decisions, use teacher forcing to converge.
+Then converge again without teacher forcing.
 We call the NN as SecoNet (Serverless Co-Design Network).
 We call the learning process as CILP (from IJCAI paper).

 - We run co-simulated runs to generate gold (similar to A/B testing)